iAsuma/jenkins/README.md

-## A Jenkins For PHP Environment
+## A Jenkins For Mix Environment

-jenkins with php 、composer
+jenkins with java、php 、composer、vue、nodejs、npm